MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 [Atom](https://atom.io/) A hack-able text editor for the 21st Century.

-> Atom is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.
+> Atom is a text editor that's modern, approachable, yet hackable to the core—a tool you can customise to do anything but also use productively without ever touching a config file.